westyvi/Navigation-and-Target-Tracking/README.md

 ### Overview
 This is a repository to contain all my projects for AEM667, navigation and target tracking, at the University of Alabama.
 The project subfolders all contain readmes with descriptions and some results highlights from the project.
+More extensive results are in the /plots folder for each project.

 Project 1: Implement a linear kalman filter to estimate the error between two simulated clocks.